'Eat Clean'? The Smug Instagram Lifestyle Might Not Be So Healthy After All

 But despite all the very many drawbacks, Maddy was trapped in an orthorexic cycle owing to the gym culture and what is perceived as attractive and healthy.
 “I was doing bodybuilding competitions, so my trainer praised me when the weight came off,” she explains.
 “I was severely underweight for my height but since I had my safe cover up, nobody really said anything.”

 It might sound improbable to some, but does she think the health food bloggers and relentless shots of green juice on Instagram promote orthorexic attitudes?
 “Yes, absolutely.
 I think blogs are a breeding ground for comparison.
-Within two minutes you can see somebody’s diet, workout routine, lifestyle and body.
-Yet, what you don’t realise is that you’re only getting the highlight reel of their life.
+Within two minutes you can see somebody’s diet, workout routine, lifestyle, and body.
+Yet, what you don’t realize is that you’re only getting the highlight reel of their life.

 The term “orthorexia” was only coined in 1997.
 “The fact that it’s so new means it cannot be put into a box with limitations and restrictions.
 Certain individuals may be attached to the idea that fat is unhealthy and therefore they create an obsession around low-fat foods.
 On the other hand, someone else may only believe smoothies and kale salads are healthy, therefore they strictly limit themselves to those two meals.”